patmorin/cds-code/simon/simon-task-log.md

 - Wrote a `README.md` with a description of the project, and an installation and usage guide
 - Complete edge to face map, ensuring the outer face edges are ordered in a counter-clockwise manner
 - Refactored remaining code for graph generation and plotting
-- create an adjacency list
+- Created an adjacency list
+- Refactored code into more independent functions
+- Simplified graph plotting

 ## TO DO

-- label in black the vertex # with networkx
+- label the vertices black